Straight-line optimality in Bellman's lost-in-a-forest problem for Euclidean balls: Lost in a disk

-First, we set out some notation.
-A \emph{path} $\gamma$ is a continuous curve $\gamma \colon [0, \infty) \to \R^2$ that is arc-length parametrised and satisfies $\gamma(0) = 0$.
+A \emph{path} is a continuous curve $\gamma \colon [0, \infty) \to \R^2$ that is arc-length parametrised and satisfies $\gamma(0) = 0$.
 That is, for any $t > 0$, the length of the curve from $\gamma(0)$ to $\gamma(t)$ is exactly $t$.
-Using such a definition will allow for curves with sharp corners, such as the polygonal chains which we will later be using.
-The \emph{escape time} $T_{\gamma}(x)$ of a path $\gamma$ starting from a point $x \in D$ is defined as the first time at which the path exits the interior of the forest.
-If the path never leads the hiker to the boundary, we have $T_{\gamma}(x) = \infty$ by convention.
-Due to the rotational symmetry of $D$, the distribution of the escape time is invariant under rotations of the path.
+Using such a definition will allow for curves with sharp corners, such as the polygonal chains which we require later.
+The \emph{escape time} $T_{\gamma}(x)$ of a path $\gamma$ starting from a point $x \in \ball^2$ is defined as the first time at which the path reaches the boundary of the forest.
+If the path never exits the unit disk, we set $T_\gamma(x) = \infty$.
+Due to the rotational symmetry of $\ball^2$, the distribution of the escape time is invariant under rotations of the path.
 Hence, we may fix the orientation of a path without loss of generality.

-We assume that the starting point is uniformly distributed in $D$.
-That is, let $X$ be a random variable distributed uniformly in $D$.
+Let $X$ be a random variable distributed uniformly in $\ball^2$.
 The \emph{expected escape time} of a path $\gamma$ is With this notation in place, we state our result in Theorem~\ref{thm:2d}.

 \begin{theorem} Let \(\gamma\) be any path in \(\R^2\).
-Then, the expected escape time satisfies where \(\ell\) is a straight line. \end{theorem}
+Then, the expected escape time from the unit disk \(\ball^2\) satisfies where \(\ell\) is a straight line. \end{theorem}

 We first establish a geometric representation of the expected escape time.
 As $T_{\gamma}(X)$ is a non-negative random variable, we may write its expected value as an integral of the tail probability,